 Mortgage fraud can carry a wide range of penalties depending on the value of the mortgage fraudulently obtained as well as the number of actual incidents involved.
 Some common types of mortgage fraud are: Intentionally providing false financial statements; lying about income (income fraud); providing false tax returns; overvaluing a property’s value (appraisal fraud); providing fake employment verification; manipulated credit scores/reports; stating that the property acquired is for residential purposes but in actuality is for investment purposes which gives lower interest rates (occupancy fraud); just to name a few.

 In United States federal courts, mortgage fraud is prosecuted as wire fraud, real estate fraud, bank fraud, mail fraud and money laundering, and you may face a maximum of 30 years in prison and up to a $1 million fine.
 If you are facing mortgage fraud charges, the prosecutor must prove beyond a reasonable doubt that the fraud was done knowingly and intentionally.
-With the help of an experienced attorney, there may be adequate defenses to use in your favor.
+With the help of an experienced federal criminal defense attorney, there may be adequate defenses to use in your favor.